Legal

 13. Changes and contact

 We may update this Privacy Policy from time to time.
 The "Last updated" date at the top indicates the current version.
-Significant changes will be highlighted within the Service or, where appropriate, notified by email.
+Significant changes will be highlighted within the Service or, where appropriate, by email.

 Attentia Laurenzgasse 12/20 1050 Vienna Austria